ChardonBleu/ArgentBank/Readme.md

 Clone the project in a directory.

-Back-end part is in Pojet12-Backend directory: [Readme.md](backend/README.md)
+Back-end part is in Backend directory: [Readme.md](backend/README.md)

-Back-end part is in Pojet12-Backend directory: [Readme.md](frontend/README.md)
+Front-end part is in Frontend directory: [Readme.md](frontend/README.md)

 ## Ressources: